akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 To display the existing [reference entities](/articles/what-about-reference-entities.html), click on `Entities` menu.

-By default, no reference entity is created, from this single place, you can:
+No reference entity is created by default.

+From this single place, you can:
 - [Create your 1st reference entity  ](/articles/manage-reference-entities.html#create-a-reference-entity)
 - [Define its properties ](/articles/manage-reference-entities.html#define-its-properties) (`Properties` tab)
 - [Define its records attributes ](/articles/manage-reference-entities.html#define-its-records-attributes) (`Attributes` tab)